 At least once a day, eat for fuel as well as for the experience of pleasure.

 2. Be present

 The point of power is always in the present moment.

 Do just one thing while eating.

-When you’re driving, watching a show, working on the computer, playing a game on your phone, reading, etc. you’re unable to really be aware of what you’re eating, if you enjoy it, if you’re hungry for food, when you’ve had enough – there are a lot of decisions!
+When you’re driving, watching a show, working on the computer, playing a game on your phone, reading, etc., you’re unable to be aware of what you’re eating, if you enjoy it, if you’re hungry for food when you’ve had enough – there are a lot of decisions!

-Distraction is one way of disconnecting from stress eating and the feelings of guilt or shame about what you’re eating, how you’re eating it, how you feel about your body and yourself.
+Distraction is one way of disconnecting from stress eating and the feelings of guilt or shame about what you’re eating, how you’re eating it and how you feel about your body and yourself.

 Distracted eating is a statement about your relationship with yourself.
-The way to step is through self-compassion and honoring your need and desire for nourishment and stop stress eating.
+You can fully commit to self-compassion, honoring your needs and desire for nourishment – this is when you stop eating stress.

-Mindful eating is one tool you can use to pay attention in the moment to the taste, texture, aroma, colors, etc. of the food you’re eating.
+Mindful eating is one tool you can use to pay attention to the taste, texture, aroma, colors, etc., of the food you’re currently eating.

-When you eat mindfully, you can make assessments about your relationship with food and how you respect your body.
+When you eat mindfully, you can assess your relationship with food and how you respect your body.